MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Experiment

 \item \textbf{\ours-w/o-CMM}: To show the effect of coarse-grained multi-modal modeling, we take this task out by setting $\lambda_{2} = 0$ in Eq.~\ref{eq:eq-all}.

 \item \textbf{\ours-w/o-FMM}: To show the necessity of fine-grained multi-modal modeling, we exclude it by setting $\lambda_{3}$ to zero in Eq.~\ref{eq:eq-all}.

 \end{itemize}

-Due to the limited space, we show the ablation study results of the above methods over the Cases \& Bags in Tab.~\ref{ablation}.
-From the results, we have the following findings: \begin{enumerate} \item The mask region modeling task improves the quality of the generated summaries on all metrics, demonstrating that predicting the class of the masked regions is helpful to the image encoder and it enhances product summarization.
+Due to page limit, we only show the ablation study results of the above methods over the Cases \& Bags in Tab.~\ref{ablation}.
+We have the following findings: \begin{enumerate}[leftmargin=14pt,topsep=1pt,itemsep=0.3pt] \item The mask region modeling task improves the quality of the generated summaries on all metrics, demonstrating that predicting the class of the masked regions is helpful to the image encoder and it enhances product summarization.

 \item Introducing the coarse-grained multi-modal modeling exhibits notable benefits, showing that capturing the semantic correlation between two modalities at the sequence level can facilitate generating high-quality product summaries.